-- 7.1.1 The key purpose of an indigent support policy is to ensure that indigent households are not denied a reasonable service, and on the other hand, the municipality is not financially burdened with non-payment of services: Provided that sufficient budgetary provision exists, the indigent support policy should remain intact. - 7.1.2 To achieve this purpose it is important to set a fair threshold level, and then to provide a fair subsidy of tariffs.
-The consumer, in order to qualify for indigency, needs to complete the prescribed documentation as required.
+- 7.2 The key purpose of an indigent support policy is to ensure that indigent households are not denied a reasonable service, and on the other hand, the municipality is not financially burdened with non-payment of services: Provided that sufficient budgetary provision exists, the Indigent management policy should remain intact. - 7.3 To achieve this purpose, it is important to set a fair threshold level, and then to provide a fair subsidy of tariffs.
+The consumer, in order to qualify for indigence, needs to complete the prescribed documentation as required.

-7.2 Aims of the Policy
+7.4 Aims of the Policy

-- 7.2.1 The credit control and debt collection policy aims to achieve the following: - 7.2.1.1 To distinguish between persons who can and those who genuinely cannot pay for services; - 7.2.1.2 To let persons who cannot pay register with the municipality so that the services rendered to them can be subsidised; - 7.2.1.3 To enable the municipality to determine and identify defaulters in order to ensure appropriate credit control procedures; - 7.2.1.4 To establish an indigency directory of all persons who qualify therefore
+- 7.3.1 The credit control and debt collection policy aims to achieve the following: - 7.3.1.1 To distinguish between persons who can and those who genuinely cannot pay for services; - 7.3.1.2 To let persons who cannot pay register with the municipality so that the services rendered to them can be subsidised; - 7.3.1.3 To enable the municipality to determine and identify defaulters in order to ensure appropriate credit control procedures; - 7.3.1.4 To establish an indigence directory of all persons who qualify therefore

-7.3 Obligation to Pay
+7.5 Obligation to Pay